vskarleas/DRYVbot/README.md

 ### Separate base stack

-If you only want Gazebo, bcr_bot, Nav2, the obstacle mode selected in`hospital.launch.py`, and ==Foxglo==ve bridge, launch:
+If you only want Gazebo, bcr_bot, Nav2, the obstacle mode selected in`hospital.launch.py`, and Foxglove bridge, launch:

 ```bash
 cd ~/Documents/DRYVbot/Code